dewww/dewww.github.io/foreclosure/WashingtonProcess.md

 ### 1. **Missed Payments**
    - Foreclosure begins after the homeowner misses payments, usually three or more months.
-   - The lender sends a **Notice of Default (NOD)** and may offer alternatives to foreclosure.
+   - The lender sends a **Breach letter** (typically after 90 days) and may offer alternatives to foreclosure.

 ### 2. **Notice of Default**
    - If payments remain unpaid, the lender files a NOD with the county recorder.
    - The homeowner receives a copy of the NOD, which includes:
      - Amount owed.
      - Cure period (time to catch up on payments).
      - Contact information for assistance.
+       - Referral to foreclosure mediation (if eligible)

-### 3. **Notice of Sale**
+### 3. **Notice of Trustee Sale**
-   - After the cure period, the lender issues a **Notice of Sale**, announcing the date, time, and location of the foreclosure auction.
+   - Minimum 120 days after Default notice, the lender issues a **Notice of Sale**, announcing the date, time, and location of the foreclosure auction.
    - The notice is published in local newspapers and mailed to the homeowner.

 ### 4. **Foreclosure Sale**